-Value protection - If you die before a pre-set age (which used to be 75) and the total gross income paid out is less than the amount of the fund used to purchase the annuity, the balance will be paid less any tax (if applicable).
+Value protection - If you die before a pre-set age and the total gross income paid out is less than the amount of the fund used to purchase the annuity, the balance will be paid less any tax (if applicable).

 Selecting the options above will affect the income you receive from your annuity.
 The degree to which it is affected will depend on your circumstances.
 To view a comparison of the different options, please use our online annuity calculator.

 Please note tax rules can change and the value of any benefits will depend on the circumstances of the investor.
-Find out more about the tax rules that apply to payments from an annuity after death – pensions, death and taxes
+Find out more about the tax rules that apply to payments from an annuity after death by reading our free factsheet.

 Drawdown is the process of drawing an income directly from your fund as opposed to using it to buy an annuity.

 Your fund remains invested.
 It gives you more flexibility although it is higher risk.

 A drawdown policy can be used to purchase an annuity at any time.
 Hargreaves Lansdown offers a drawdown option in the award-winning Vantage SIPP.

 No, not necessarily.
 When you decide to take benefits (the process of converting your pension pot into an income), there are other options.